Research Awards and Scholarship Opportunities

 The applicant must, at minimum, meet the following OGS academic requirements:

-• students must have an overall average of at least A- (80%) in each of the last two completed years of study (full-time equivalent).
+• Students entering the first or second year of graduate studies at the time of the application deadline must have achieved a first-class average (A- or 80%) in each of the last two completed years of study (full-time equivalent).

 Eligibility Conditions: